amunchet/flask-auth0-quickstart/README.md

 If you have a problem, check to make sure your Auth0 permissions are configured correctly for your user.

 ## Design Notes

+The simple Flask application in `serve.py` is meant as a starting point.

+Permissions are defined at the top of the file.

+From there, use the definied wrappers on flask routes.
+Two examples are given, with and without a wrapper.